 Mutations in APP and PSEN influence the cleavage of APP by beta and gamma secretases leading to higher levels of total Aß or Aß42, resulting in earlier amyloid aggregation and deposition.
 In contrast APOE influences clearance of Aß, with the risk allele for Alzheimer’s, APOE4, being less efficient at clearing Aß.
 For most other genes and proteins linked to Alzheimer’s risk, the underlying mechanisms remain unclear and are the focus of our research.
 Our investigators use a diverse range of approaches to understand disease mechanism, including neuroimaging, genomics, cell-based studies including use of induced pluripotent stem cells and transgenic approaches.

-Investigators involved: Dongming Cai, Dara L. Dickstein, Michelle Ehrlich, Samuel E. Gandy, Alison Goate, Ke Hao, Patrick R. Hof, Giulio M. Pasinetti, Nikolaos K. Robakis, Eric Schadt, Anne Schaefer, Bin Zhang
+Investigators involved: Dongming Cai, Joseph M. Castellano, Fanny Elahi, Michelle Ehrlich, Samuel E. Gandy, Alison Goate, Ke Hao, Patrick R. Hof, Giulio M. Pasinetti, Nikolaos K. Robakis, Stephen Salton, Eric Schadt, Anne Schaefer, Merina T. Varghese, Bin Zhang

 Advanced Clinical Care and Research